-Before removing the front fork leg from the vehicle, loosen the damper assembly "1" with the cap bolt ring wrench "2".
+- Before removing the front fork leg from the vehicle, loosen the damper assembly "1" with the cap bolt ring wrench "2". - It is allowed to remove the lower handlebar holder with the handlebar installed as shown.
+When doing so, make sure that the handlebar is secured so that it does not move.

-- 3. Remove: - Front fork leg
+- 4. Remove: - Front fork leg